Organizational Behavior & Human Resources

 EDRM 718 -- Research and the Statistical Packages.
 (1-3 Credits) Advanced use of available statistical packages in educational research.
 Content varies; topics and credit announced in advance.

-Dissertation Preparation (12 hours): A minimum of twelve hours of dissertation preparation are required.
+Dissertation Preparation (12 hours): A minimum of 12 hours of dissertation preparation are required.

 Additional Graduate Course Work: The Graduate School of the University requires that a student have a minimum of 60 hours of graduate course work beyond an undergraduate degree before he or she can be awarded a Ph.D.
 Therefore, students without a master’s degree may be required to take 6 additional semester hours of graduate course work beyond that specified above.